fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_51.jpg)

-Figure 6.51: Print to stderr output through partial
+Caption: Print to stderr output through partial

 Great -- this works as expected; we now have a function that has changed the default value for the optional `file` argument.